 How do we go on dreaming when our hearts are broken?

-- First we start by remembering to breathe.Â Sometimes in heartache it feels like we cannot breathe.
+Sometimes in heartache, it feels like we cannot breathe.
 A long, slow walk can help with this.
-Go outdoors, take a walk.
+Go outdoors, take a step.

-- Reach out to the people you are closest too.Â Allow them to nurture you.
+Allow them to nurture you.
 Don’t shut people out.
 Allow them to come over, fix you some soup, do your laundry, wash your car – anything that needs doing while you nurture your broken heart.

 Take it one day at a time.
-In time you will be able to assess the painful experience and put it into greater perspective.
+In time you will be able to assess the painful experience and put it into a higher perspective.

 As long as it is something that doesn’t bring up painful memories.
 Maybe there is a big dream you have been putting off that you can investigate now?

-- If you feel you get stuck in your pain, seek help from others.
+5. If you feel you get stuck in your pain, seek help from others.

-- And finally remember that time helps us heal.Â Give yourself plenty of time.Â Be kind to yourself.
-Expect that you will have happy moments, sad moments and angry moments that unexpectedly show up in waves as you heal.
-Give your life the space it needs to heal.
+Give yourself plenty of time.
+Be kind and forgiving of yourself.
+Expect that you will have happy moments, sad moments, and angry moments that unexpectedly show up in waves as you heal.
+Give your life the space it needs to improve.